7 Best San Jose Summer Camps In 2023

 The camp is held at the CMT Creative Arts Center.
 There are four different student groups for pre k to kindergarteners, grades 1 to 2, grades 3 to 5, and grades 6 to 8th.
 The camp is held from the first week of June until the first week of August and comprises 2-week sessions.

 Cirque Arts Summer Camp helps campers fine-tune their skills in exciting pursuits like juggling, acrobatics, gymnastics, aerial ropes, globe-walking, and much more.
 It was founded in 1996 by Cheryl Taylor.
-It’s held at the South Bay Events Hall.
+The youth camps are held at the South Bay Events Hall in the Bay Area.

 The day camp sessions are 2-weeks long and start from 9:30 am until 3:30 pm.
 Campers from 1st grade until 10th grade are welcomed at the camp each summer.
 To ensure that each camper receives individualized instruction, the student to instructor ratio is 8:1.
 Each session ends with the campers participating in a final show.
 The show is conducted with professional performers and includes makeup, costumes, music, and choreography!